vkz/ometa-racket/README.md

 ## ometa-racket

-is an experimental implementation of *OMeta* with [Racket][racket] as a host.
-An object-oriented language for pattern-matching *OMeta* is a beautiful instrument for experimenting with designs for programming languages - a convenient way to implement lexers, parsers, tree-transformers and extensions thereof.
+is an experimental implementation of OMeta with [Racket][racket] as a host.
+An object-oriented language for pattern-matching OMeta is a beautiful instrument for experimenting with designs for programming languages - a convenient way to implement lexers, parsers, tree-transformers and extensions thereof.

 From [original 2007 paper][07] by **_Alessandro Warth_** and **_Ian Piumarta_**:
 >_OMeta, a new object-oriented language for pattern matching.
 > OMeta is based on a variant of Parsing Expression Grammars (PEGs) -
-> a recognition-based foundation for describing syntax-which we have
+> a recognition-based foundation for describing syntax - which we have
 > extended to handle arbitrary kinds of data._

-This is a recursive interpreter that closely follows operational semantics described in Alessandro Warth's [Dissertation'09][09] with core OMeta grammar represented as tagged list.
-I deliberately take a simplistic approach with this very much experimental implementation, yet it does deliver most of the features you'd expect having read original papers:
+This here is a recursive interpreter that closely follows operational semantics described in Alessandro Warth's 2009 [dissertation][09].
+It dispatches on tagged lists that represent core  OMeta grammar - a deliberately simpleminded approach.
+Think *exploratory* programming one to help you grok and intern ideas.
+Toy or not you'll find most features you'd expect having read original papers:

 * matching on strings
 * matching on structured data (lists)